Best Backpacking Backpack for Women of 2021

 The organizational systems rating assesses how easy each model is to pack and access, as well as any additional features that may (or may not) come in handy.

-Organization strategies range from minimal with the ULA Circuit and Arc'teryx Bora AR 61 to very complex, with the Osprey Ariel 65 and Gregory Deva.
+Organization strategies range from minimal with the ULA Circuit to very complex, with the Osprey Ariel 65 and the Gregory Deva.
 The latter two packs have more than five enclosed compartments and additional open pockets.
-The Osprey Aura AG, has five pockets: two medium and two small pockets, in addition to the main compartment.

 Most packs follow the same basic design principles, so they all tend to do well here.
 That said, nuances make some models stand out.
 The Aura AG received a high score in this metric for its design that includes an easy-to-remove lid, multiple access points, and a few handy extra pockets not seen on some of the more streamlined models.
 The ULA Circuit also rated well due to large, user-friendly pockets and few if any, excessive design features.